-Defeating the Regina Vics 5-4, and 3-1, at the Winnipeg Amphitheatre in the Western semi-final the Falcons defeated Fort William YMCA 9-3, and 11-4, in the Western final and the Abbott Cup title.
-The Falcons had earned a date in the Canadian championship in Toronto's Arena Gardens against a Stratford Midget team that featured one of hockey's greats, Howie Morenz.
+Defeating the Regina Vics 5-4, and 3-1, at the Winnipeg Amphitheatre for the Abbott Cup title, the Falcons defeated the Thunder Bay League's Fort William YMCA 9-3, and 11-4, and earned a date in the Canadian championship in Toronto's Arena Gardens against a Stratford Midget team that featured one of hockey's future greats, Howie Morenz.

-The speedy Falcon squad received stellar goaltending from Fred Comfort and swarmed over Stratford to take game one 9-2.
-Stratford would rebound behind a Morenz hat-trick in the second game, winning 7-2, but the Falcons claimed the first Memorial cup title ever for Western Canada with an aggregate score of 11-9.
+On March 24th, the speedy Falcon squad received stellar goaltending from Scotty Comfort and swarmed over an over-confident Stratford to take game one of the two-game total point series, 9-2.
+Two days later, Stratford would rebound behind a Morenz hat-trick in the second game to win 7-2, but fall short in catching Winnipeg.
+The Falcons had hung on behind Comfort's play to hoist the first Memorial cup title ever for Western Canada with an aggregate score of 11-9.

 In later years, Art Somers played in the NHL with the New York Rangers.
 Harry Neil was captain of the Selkirks in the Winnipeg Senior League before coaching in Junior hockey.
-Harold McMunn was picked up by the Toronto Granites, Allan Cup winners in 1923, and helped them with an Olympic championship in 1924.
+Harold McMunn was picked up by the Toronto Granites, Allan Cup winners in 1923.
+He would then help them win an Olympic championship in 1924.
 Wally Fridfinnson performed occasionally in the Bankers' League, and Sammy McCallum went on tour with Varsity Grads when they won the World championship.

 The Falcons featured players like defenceman Harry Neil, who would later coach the Winnipeg Monarchs to the 1932, 1935 and 1937 Memorial Cup finals, winning the latter two.